sboptimal/serilog-sinks-mariadb/README.md

 When `EnumsAsInts` is `true` (default is `false`), enums are converted to their coresponding integer values beforse saving, otherwise enums are stored as strings.

+### LogRecordsExpiration

+When `LogRecordsExpiration` is set (not set by default), sink tries to periodically delete rows older than set interval.
+Row age is determined by configured `Timestamp` column.

+### LogRecordsCleanupFrequency

+`LogRecordsCleanupFrequency` controlls how often DELETE SQL command is called on expired rows (default is 12 minutes, only applicable if `LogRecordsExpiration` is set).

 ## Table Definition

 If you don't use automatic creation of the table, you'll have to create a log event table in your database manually.
 If you use automatic table creation - you'll have to adjust column types, as auto-creation makes all columns as `TEXT`.
 The table definition shown below reflects the default configuration using automatic table creation without changing any sink options.